-Revenues from our temperature-controlled logistics services represented 4.0%, 6.2% and 6.4% of our revenue from operations (without adjustments for intracompany transactions between key service areas) for the six months ended September 30, 2017 and Fiscals 2017 and 2016, respectively.
+Revenues from our temperature-controlled logistics services represented 6.2% and 6.4% of our revenue from operations (without adjustments for intracompany transactions between key service areas) in Fiscals 2017 and 2016, respectively.
 Given that we only commenced our temperature-controlled operations in Fiscal 2016, we did not generate any revenue from temperature-controlled logistics operations in Fiscal 2015.